pscheyer/Bulltipeer/README.md

 Then, have `_tblFiles` reload data, still in `viewDidLoad`, to make sample files appear on the table view upon view controller loading.

+Need to implement the table view delegate and data source required methods.

+in required `cellForRowAtIndexPath` method, do some formatting and font selection, identifiers, set the text, and set fonts and size.

+set `heightForRowAtIndexPath` to `60.0`.